heckerdavid/data-structures-and-algorithms/python/linked_list/README.md

     arguments: value, new value
     adds a new node with the given new value immediately after the first node that has the value specified

+* Code Challenge 07
+Write the following method for the Linked List class:

+kth from end
+    argument: a number, k, as a parameter.
+    Return the node’s value that is k places from the tail of the linked list.
+    You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->